 Comment.
-Section 85.1 is added to reflect the elimination of the justice court, and the authority of the municipal and superior courts in each county to unify their operations in the superior court.
+Section 85.1 is added to accommodate unification of the municipal and superior courts in a county.
 Cal.
 Const. art.
-VI, §§ 1, 5(b), (e), 10.
-The original jurisdiction of the superior court is broad in a county in which there is no municipal court.
-Cal.
+VI, § 5(e).
+This section limits the original jurisdiction of the superior court in a county in which there is a municipal court.
+See Cal.
 Const. art.
 VI, § 10.
-Under Section 85.1, the original jurisdiction of the superior court is more limited in a county in which there is a municipal court.
+Although Section 85.1 states the general rule, in some circumstances the municipal and superior courts may have concurrent jurisdiction.
+See, e.g., Section 688.010 (enforcement of state tax liability pursuant to warrant or notice of levy).

 Code Civ.
-Proc. § 86 (amended) Miscellaneous Chapter 5.1 civil matters
+Proc. § 86 (amended) Miscellaneous limited cases